Psykopear/neovim-package-info/README.md

 it will print and highlight it next to the current one.

 ## Installation
-You will need cargo in the path and the latest stable version of rust.
+You will need wget to download the binary, so you won't have to build it yourself.

 Using vim-plug:
 ```